Telephone Number : 01634 374108

 The Medway Organ Club was founded in 1969 by John Edwards and Jim Layzell of Medway Organs, together with a group of local organ enthusiasts.
 The Club was started at "The Ash Tree Public House" in Chatham and after a number of moves, both large and small, we are now based at the Parkwood Community Centre, Parkwood Green, Rainham, Kent ME8 9PN.

 During 2010 the Community Centre underwent a massive renovation and is entirely different to how it used to be.
-We have an overhead video projector and drop down screen to focus on the artiste's keyboards, and a second screen to show the pedals.
-The main camera is raised on a bespoke high mast and boom to give an excellent viewpoint; the hall has permanent lighting specifically provided for our concerts.
-The stage has been designed for us with a system where a section of it can be swung over to form a ramp to enable easier access for heavy organs.
+We have an overhead video projector and drop down screen to focus on the artiste's keyboards by using four differently positioned cameras.
+The cameras give an excellent viewpoint; the hall has permanent lighting specifically provided for our concerts.

 The seating area has been much enhanced with new comfortable seats, with most folk sitting theatre style and some at individual tables; we are hoping to be able to increase the capacity beyond our present 140.
 The hall has a kitchenette with an oven so that we can continue to provide our famed "hot sausage rolls" during the interval.
-Tea, coffee and cakes are also available.
-There is a "loop" system installed (currently awaiting commissioning), and a new bar area serving a variety of drinks.
+Tea, coffee and cakes are also available. and a new bar area serving a variety of drinks.

 Guests are made welcome at our meetings and members of other clubs often visit us.